-Additionally, all my classes share the objective of helping you learn to conduct yourselves in a scholarly and professional manner, as described in "Dr. Burstein's Rules," which are considered to be a part of this syllabus.
+Additionally, all my classes share the objective of helping you learn to conduct yourselves in a scholarly and professional manner.
+You'll find a summary of my expectations in "Dr. Burstein's Rules," which are considered to be a part of this syllabus.